test-fullautomation/robotframework-robotlog2db/README.rst

-RobotLog2DB_ requires the Robot Framework result file(s) which contains the output result in XML format (default name is ``output.xml``) and TestResultWebApp's database information for importing.
+RobotLog2DB_ requires the Robot Framework result file(s) which contains the output result in XML format (default name is ``output.xml``) and TestResultWebApp_'s database information for importing.

 Use below command to get tools's usage